appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-08-04-link-order-sequencing.md

 ## Link Ordering of Nodes for Sequential Execution

-Process Flow being the advanced sync flow feature of APPSeCONNECT, allows you to create and implement complex flows smoothly.
+processflow being the advanced sync flow feature of APPSeCONNECT, allows you to create and implement complex flows smoothly.
-A Process flow can cater and sync multiple business flows based upon the requirement.
+A processflow can cater and sync multiple business flows based upon the requirement.

-For eg: You can design & implement the process flow in a sequential manner such that you can easily sync Products, Inventory Updates, New Customers & customer updated in a single process flow.
+For eg: You can design & implement the processflow in a sequential manner such that you can easily sync Products, Inventory Updates, New Customers & customer updated in a single processflow.

 Execution of these flows can be sequantial and may have dependency on each other as you cannot update customers unless you add new customers first.
-Implementing such complex cases totally depends on the execution order and within process flow, you can now easily modify the execution flows, without altering any of the node links or creating a new process flow.
+Implementing such complex cases totally depends on the execution order and within processflow, you can now easily modify the execution flows, without altering any of the node links or creating a new processflow.

-The sequential Node Ordering enables you to manage the execution sequence of multiple flows with a Process Flow such that you do not have to unlink the nodes everytime to sequence the flows.
+The sequential Node Ordering enables you to manage the execution sequence of multiple flows with a processflow such that you do not have to unlink the nodes everytime to sequence the flows.

 ## Prerequisites

 - You need to have valid credentials of the portal.
-- [Create a process flow](/processflow/creating-processflow/) with 2 or more GET node attached to the Start Node.
+- [Create a processflow](/processflow/creating-processflow/) with 2 or more GET node attached to the Start Node.
 - All the nodes should be linked with each other.
-- The process flow will be executed based on the Link Order sequenced.
+- The processflow will be executed based on the Link Order sequenced.
-- On altering or modifying the link orders, you need to save the Process Flow.
+- On altering or modifying the link orders, you need to save the processflow.
-- a deployed process flow needs to be saved and redeployed, if the link ordering has been changed within the process flow.
+- a deployed processflow needs to be saved and redeployed, if the link ordering has been changed within the processflow.

 **Note: The window for Link Ordering will not display the nodes that are not linked with the neighbouring nodes.**

 ## Steps to perform Link Ordering Sequence:

-1) Navigate to the Process Flow module and open the process flow for which you are required to perform the link order execution.
+1) Navigate to the processflow module and open the processflow for which you are required to perform the link order execution.

 2) Click on the **Link Order** button in the [header panel of the designer page](/processflow/designer-processflow/#process-flow-header-panel).